From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Questions that can lead to transformational discoveries

-With the Galactic Plane observed, the Galactic Center (GC) emission also becomes interesting.
+With the Galactic plane observed, the Galactic Center (GC) emission also becomes interesting.
 The GC is a region that promises high activity based on the presence of a supermassive black hole (SMBH) at the position of Sgr~A*.
-SMBHs can be sources of cosmic-ray emissions and their secondaries, neutrinos, and gamma-rays.
-Because of the density of matter in the GC region, future neutrino observations may be able to probe deeper than any other observations in cosmic rays, gamma rays, or any other electromagnetic wavelengths, thanks to their large interaction length (ie "neutrino depth").
+SMBHs can be sources of cosmic-ray emissions and their secondaries, neutrinos and gamma rays.
+Because of the density of matter in the GC region, future neutrino observations may be able to probe deeper than any other observations in cosmic rays, gamma rays, or any other electromagnetic wavelengths, thanks to their large interaction length (i.e., ``neutrino depth").

 The pressing question regarding the observed diffuse flux is how much individual Galactic point sources, below the current detection threshold, contribute to it.
 Identifying many types of individual Galactic sources remains a challenge.
 Future detectors with better capabilities will provide a more complete answer~\cite{Ambrosone_2024}.
-This is a great opportunity for the upcoming KM3NeT neutrino observatory in the Mediterranean, which is currently under construction.
+This is a great opportunity for the upcoming KM3NeT neutrino observatory in the Mediterranean~\cite{KM3NeT:2018wnd}, which is currently under construction.
+Future detectors planned in the Pacific Ocean are also promising as they are water-based detectors, as discussed in Section~\ref{sec:technologies}.

-The 2023 observation of the diffuse Galactic Plane was based on testing templates generated from diffuse neutrino models.
-Because the models~\cite{fermi-diffusegp, kra}, which generate both spatial distribution and energy spectrum templates used in the neutrino analysis, use models of matter distribution in the galaxy, galactic cosmic-ray production, and their propagation, in addition to a template of neutral pions, when the observation of the Galactic Plane in neutrinos is refined, in turn, it can provide constraints on those input models.
+The 2023 observation of the diffuse Galactic plane was based on testing templates.
+The templates of the spatial and energy distribution of Galactic neutrinos were generated by models~\cite{fermi-diffusegp, kra} that consider the matter distribution in the Galaxy, Galactic cosmic-ray production, and their propagation as well as a model template of neutral pion distribution.
 Currently, the observational limit in neutrinos means we are constrained to testing existing models based on gamma-ray and cosmic-ray observations.
 Once neutrino observations become more sensitive, they then inform the modeling of gamma-ray production and cosmic-ray propagation.